AliNisarAhmed/my-notes/dotnet-C#/C#.md

 ### Garbage Collection

-Without Garbage collector, following problems coudl arise:
+Without Garbage collector, following problems could arise:

 - We'd forget to destroy the object, meaning it's `destructor` would not be run, hence important tidying up operations could be missed and the memory would not be returned to heap.

-- An active object could mistakenly be destroyed, but one or more variables could still hold a reference to that deleted object, resulting in ***dangling reference***.
+- An active object could mistakenly be destroyed, but one or more variables could still hold a reference to that deleted object, resulting in **_dangling reference_**.
 A dangling reference refers either to unused memory or possibly to a completely different object that now happens to occupy the same piece of memory.
 Either way, the outcome of using a dangling reference would be undefined at best or a security risk at worst.

 - We might try to destroy an object multiple times.

 ##### Garbage Collector algo

 1. It builds a map of all reachable objects.
 It does this by repeatedly following reference fields inside objects.
 The garbage collector builds this map very carefully and ensures that circular references do not cause infinite recursion.
 Any object not in this map is deemed to be unreachable.
 2. It checks whether any of the unreachable objects has a destructor that needs to be run (a process called finalization).
 Any unreachable object that requires finalization is placed in a special queue called the freachable queue (pronounced “F-reachable”).
 3. It deallocates the remaining unreachable objects (those that don’t require finalization) by moving the reachable objects down the heap, thus defragmenting the heap and freeing memory at its top.
 When the garbage collector moves a reachable object, it also updates any references to the object.
 4. At this point, it allows other threads to resume.
 5. It finalizes the unreachable objects that require finalization (now in the freachable queue) by running the Finalize methods on its own thread

 The garbage collector runs in its own thread and can execute only at certain times—typically when your application reaches the end of a method.
 While it